 Information Session for Potential Applicants

 Kym Allen, the Child Life Manager at Children's Hospital of Georgia, holds an information session for potential applicants in September of each year.
 Check the FACS website and watch the screens in Dawson Hall for information about the date, time, and location of that information session.
 You are strongly encouraged to attend if you plan to apply that year.
 Students who are considering applying in future years are also encouraged to attend to learn more about the program and application requirements.
-You can also view the information session video below.
+For those who cannot attend in person, a video of the session will be available on this page after the session is complete.
+The following is the video of the September 2021 session.

 Applicants will be required to submit the Common Child Life Internship Application, three letters of recommendation (including at least one from a college instructor), a resume, a letter from a Certified Child Life Specialist stating that they have shadowed a CCLS in a hospital setting for at least 8 hours, and unofficial transcripts of all college coursework.
-Applications are due by noon on October 31 of each year, and must be hand-delivered to Dawson Hall Room 123.
-(Because October 31, 2020 is a Saturday, applications for 2020 are due by noon on Friday, October 30.)
+Applications are due by 4 pm on October 31 of each year, and must be hand-delivered to Dawson Hall Room 123.
+(Because October 31, 2021 is a Saturday, applications for 2020 are due by 4 pm on Monday, November 1.)
 Interviews for the Child Life Joint Program will take place on the UGA campus in mid-November, and acceptance letters will be mailed to the student's home address in mid-December, after fall semester finals are complete.
 Review this checklist before you submit your application to be sure it is complete.